Disclaimer: I do not own Dark Shadows or any otherwise copyrighted material contained herein.

 Willie grabbed his bucket and broom and made a fresh start in the third floor bedroom.
 He was suddenly grateful the room was so small.
 Barnabas was right; it was much more manageable.
 There were shutters on the window instead of drapes, and he opened them to find the glass was intact.
 With a little persuasion, the sash flew up, and a peek of sunshine and fresh air graced the chamber.

 Starting at the ceiling corners, Willie knocked the cobwebs down, then raked the broom across the walls and windowsill.
 Finally, he swept the floor and gathered the dirt into a pile which he attempted to push into the bucket.
 Pleased with his progress, Willie unrolled the mattress on the narrow brass bed and laid down the sheets, tucking in the corners as he had been taught in school.
-He dumped his clothes from his duffle bag into the armoire, where he discovered a moth-eaten tuxedo and two shirts with funny collars—the livery of a previous tenant.
+He dumped his clothes from his duffle bag into the armoire, where he discovered a moth-eaten tuxedo and two shirts with detachable, stiff collars—the livery of a previous tenant.

 In the bureau he found cuff links and a little white bow tie, shaving mug, brush and strop.
 On top was a porcelain basin and pitcher.
 Under the window was a trunk, reminiscent of Jason's old sea chest, the interior of which was lined with 70-year-old newspaper and contained a striped pillow and wool blanket.
 The pillow smelled positively putrid, so he tossed it, but he couldn't afford to lose a warm bedcover.
-That was squeezed out the window, whereupon he slammed it against the wall to remove the little fuzzy white balls which housed spider eggs and the mouse shit embedded in its fibers.
+That was squeezed out the window, whereupon the servant slammed it against the wall to remove the little fuzzy white balls which housed spider eggs and the mouse droppings embedded in its fibers.

 On the desk was an empty oil lamp with a hurricane glass top.
 Inside the drawer was writing paper, a stub-nosed pencil and a stack of letters written in what looked like German or Dutch.
 There was also an old black and white photograph of a serious young woman in a white dress.
 Willie took out a sheet of yellowed paper and began to make a list.